numfocus/gsoc/organization/profile.md

     medium-term and long-term progress to the entire NumFOCUS community via
-    blog posts hosted and distributed on NumFOCUS.org, via sections in our regular newsletter, and via speaking opportunities at a PyData conference (http://pydata.org) and at one of our many, global PyData chapter meetups.
+    blog posts hosted and distributed on NumFOCUS.org, via sections in our regular newsletter, and via speaking opportunities at conferences that we support as such as PyData, PyCon, SciPy, JuliaCon.

 -   How will you get your students involved in your community during GSoC?

-    The NumFOCUS and PyData community is passionate, engaged, and growing.
+    The NumFOCUS community is passionate, engaged, and growing.
-    We have eleven world-wide conferences planned for 2016 and chapters (meetups) popping up in every major city.
-We will offer students the opportunity to present their work at both PyData conferences and at PyData chapter meetups and facilitate connections to allow them to present their work at other, non-affiliated open source numeric, scientific computing, and data science events (e.g., SciPy, Strata, Dato
+    We have many conferences and chapters (meetups) planned for 2016 around the world.
+    We will offer students the
+    opportunity to present their work at one of those conferences or chapter meetups
+    and facilitate connections to allow them to present their work at other non-affiliated events.
-    Machine Learning Summit, etc.)

     Furthermore, we intend to ask students to present their progress to our